mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 It's important (like everything ;p) <br/>
 Suppose a compiler needs more registers (than 32) for a procedure.
 In this case we're using **stack**. <br/>
+**stack** -
+A data structure for extension registers organized as a last-in-first-out queue.
+A stack needs a pointer to the most recently allocated address in the stack to show where the next procedure should place the registers to be taken.
+In RISC-V, the **stack pointer** is register *x2*, also known by the name *sp*. <br/>